11 Incredible Things to do in La Fortuna, Costa Rica’s Adventure Capital

 Photo of author

-If you’re visiting the amazing country of Costa Rica, there’s a pretty solid chance you’re headed to La Fortuna and for good reason.
-La Fortuna is absolutely incredible, with lush rainforests, dramatic waterfalls, and a literal volcano towering over it- is it any wonder the city’s name translates to “The Fortune”?
-So if you’re ready for outdoor adventure in nature’s most epic playground, buckle up- here’s 11 of the best things to do in La Fortuna, Costa Rica.
+If you’re visiting the amazing country of Costa Rica, there’s a pretty solid chance you’re headed to La Fortuna—and for good reason!
+La Fortuna looks like something from another planet, with lush rainforests, dramatic waterfalls, and a literal volcano towering over it- is it any wonder the city’s name translates to “The Fortune”?
+So if you’re ready for lots of outdoor adventures in nature’s most epic playground, buckle up- here’s 14 of the best things to do in La Fortuna, Costa Rica.

 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.